hbradleyiii/nwid/README.rst

   :alt: Code issues
 ----

-Please not that this is a work in progress.
+Please note that this is a work in progress.
+The API will likely change many times before it becomes stable.
 Use at your own risk.

+Nwid is a terminal widgets framework for humans.

-Nwid is designed to be an easy-to-use curses widget library and application framework for building terminal GUIs with intuitive widgets, a simple and recognizable event loop, and a container ``App`` that can be extended or used as-is.
-Its design and components are somewhat inspired by the web browser DOM and its event model.
-It also takes some inspiration from `urwid <http://urwid.org/>`_ and
+It is designed to be an easy-to-use, light-weight (no dependencies), curses widget library and application framework for building terminal GUIs.
+It has intuitive widgets, a simple and recognizable event loop, and a container ``App`` that can be extended or used as-is.
+Its design and components take some inspiration from the well-known web browser DOM as well as the python packages `urwid <http://urwid.org/>`_ and
 `npyscreen <http://npyscreen.readthedocs.org/index.html>`_.

-Although there are a handful of relatively decent curses libraries, they either are awkward to use (requiring you to do things and know things that the framework should be doing for you) or they do too much and are difficult to extend.
-The nwid philosophy is to let you manage the widgets and the framework will do all the dirty work.
+Although there already are a handful of curses python frameworks and libraries, they either are cumbersome to use or their design makes them difficult to extend.
+The nwid philosophy is to let you create and describe the widgets with intuitive attributes and methods, and the framework will take care of the cumbersome curses details.
 The code is pythonic and easy to read, which makes it easy to extend.

-Nwid is the terminal widget manager for humans.
+A low-level knowledge of curses is not necessary to using this framework.
+To get started, check out the examples in the examples directory.
+Nwid is designed to be conceptually easy to understand, and the examples are intended to exhibit the basic concepts in order to give a helpful overview of the capabilities and structure of the framework.
+After looking at the examples, you can read `Modules and Components`_ for more specific details about the framework.

 If you have any questions, comments, or suggestions I'd love to hear them: harold (a) bradleystudio.net